katemayo/js-dc-8/02-data_and_operators/readme.md

 *Before this lesson, students should already be able to:*

 - Be comfortable navigating between folders on the command line.
-- Run JavaScript on the command line using Node.js and use basic letiables.
+- Run JavaScript on the command line using Node.js and use basic variables.

 >Last class, we worked on using basic commands in the terminal, writing JavaScript, and working with Git and GitHub.
 Check with students to make sure that everyone is comfortable with the materials covered in the last class.